rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Determine x position based on which wizard this is, plus the NEAR/FAR offset local x = (wizard.name == "Ashgar") and (150 + xOffset) or (screenWidth - 150 + xOffset)

+    local Constants = require("core.Constants")

     -- Draw AERIAL duration if active
-    if wizard.elevation == "AERIAL" and wizard.elevationTimer > 0 then
+    if wizard.elevation == Constants.ElevationState.AERIAL and wizard.elevationTimer > 0 then
         effectCount = effectCount + 1
         local y = baseY - (effectCount * (barHeight + barPadding))